August 1, 2018

 New Global Mortality Study Estimates Climate Damages

-The cost of climate-driven changes in global mortality risk alone are as large as Obama administration's estimates of the economy-wide toll of climate change, according to a Climate Impact Lab analysis of mortality data from 56% of the world’s population.
+The cost of climate-driven changes in global mortality risk alone are as large as the Obama administration's estimates of the economy-wide toll of climate change, according to a Climate Impact Lab analysis of mortality data from 56% of the world’s population.

 In the first global, empirical study of mortality risk to capture both the costs and benefits of climate adaptation, researchers at the Climate Impact Lab find the increased global mortality burden from climate change to be 3.7% of global GDP by the end of the century if past emissions trends continue.
 The analysis is conducted with the most comprehensive data set ever compiled on mortality, historical temperature, income, and climate simulations.
 For example, it is derived from data covering 399 million deaths all over the world over the last several decades—accounting for different incomes, climates, and varying levels of development — and modeling future population and income growth.